Jiehua: “Jiangfan Pavilion” 《江帆楼阁图》 by Li Sixun 李思训

-During the formative phases of jiehua, the art form remained influenced by various artistic traditions, including color palette, figure painting, landscape depictions, and architectural design.
-One noteworthy contributor to Tang dynasty jiehua was Li Sixun, who made a significant impact by elevating landscapes as a prominent focal point in his jiehua compositions, a style influenced by Zhan Ziqian.
-An example is his work Jiangfan Pavilion, which exemplifies this shift towards landscapes taking precedence over architectural structures.
-Li Sixun’s use of 唐三彩, the three colors of Tang (green, yellow, and white), boats, and figures, in his jiehua cemented these as common features of jiehua.
-Moreover, the strategic placement of boats in the upper corners of the painting introduced a tangible sense of distance and depth previously unseen in earlier dynastic jiehua.
+During the earlier days of jiehua, the art form was influenced by color palette, figure painting, landscape depictions, and architectural design.
+One noteworthy contributor to Tang dynasty jiehua was Li Sixun, who made an impact by framing landscapes as a prominent focal point.
+This was a style influenced by Zhan Ziqian, whose work, Jiangfan Pavilion, shows this shift towards landscapes over architectural structures.
+Li Sixun’s use of 唐三彩, the three colors of Tang (green, yellow, and white), boats, and figures in his jiehua cemented these as common features.
+The placement of boats in the upper corners of the painting introduced a tangible sense of distance and depth absent in earlier jiehua.